aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ## Function and architecture
-BoAT IoT Framework is a C language blockchain client framework for cellular modules, which is easy to be transplanted to various modules and helps IoT applications based on cellular modules connect to the blockchain and realize data on-chain services.
+BoAT IoT Framework is a C language blockchain client framework for cellular modules, which is easy to be ported to various modules and helps IoT applications based on cellular modules connect to the blockchain and realize data on-chain services.
 The functions provided by the framework SDK to IoT applications include initiating on-chain transactions, automatic generation of smart contract C interface code, calling smart contracts, and managing blockchain keys.

 **Supported blockchain:**
 Ethereum